-The proposal also includes a fishway on Camerons Creek to enable fish passage into areas with healthy fish habitat so that fish can climb up and through the regulator site to feed and breed in Camerons Creek and gain access back to the Murray River.
+The proposal also includes a fishway on Camerons Creek to enable fish passage into areas with healthy fish habitat to feed and breed in Camerons Creek and gain access back to the Murray River.

 Refer to Appendix 1 for a more detailed map.